pablokimon/REACH-Mastermind/README.md

   * checkGuess compares the guess to the pattern and returns the count of correct numbers only and correct numbers in the correct location.

-  * guessInRange checks if the guess contains numbers in the range of numbers which the random pattern is drawn from.
+  * guessInRange - checks if the guess contains numbers in the range of numbers which the random pattern is drawn from.

-  * giveHint is unfinished and would be used to generate a hint for the user if they are stuck.
+  * giveHint  - unfinished and would be used to generate a hint for the user if they are stuck.

-  * getGuess takes input from the user and verifies it meets the requirements of the game (integer, in range and correct length)
+  * getGuess - takes input from the user and verifies it meets the requirements of the game (integer, in range and correct length)

-  * setParameters is unfinished and would be used to change the parameters of the game (patter size, pattern range, number of guesses, etc)
+  * setParameters - unfinished and would be used to change the parameters of the game (patter size, pattern range, number of guesses, etc)

-  * shuffleWord is a simple little function purely decorative to shuffle the letters of a word in place then display the unshuffled word after a set number of shuffles.
+  * shuffleWord - a simple little function purely decorative to shuffle the letters of a word in place then display the unshuffled word after a set number of shuffles.

-  * clear is an operting system agnostic function I found on stackoverflow which is used to clear the output screen.
+  * clear - an operting system agnostic function I found on [stackoverflow](https://stackoverflow.com/questions/517970/how-to-clear-the-interpreter-console) which is used to clear the output screen.

   * startGame is the driver which contains the default game parameter values and puts it all together